DizzyHSlightlyVoided/UIconEdit/UIconEdit.Core Class Reference.md

 In a set operation, the specified value is `null`.

 --------------------------------------------------
-## Field: `public static readonly System.Windows.DependencyProperty JiffiesProperty`
+## Field: `public static readonly System.Windows.DependencyProperty LengthJiffiesProperty`

-Dependency property for the [`AnimatedCursorFrame.Jiffies`](#property-public-systemint32-jiffies--get-set-) property.
+Dependency property for the [`AnimatedCursorFrame.LengthJiffies`](#property-public-systemnullablet-lengthjiffies--get-set-) property.

 --------------------------------------------------
-## Property: `public System.Int32 Jiffies { get; set; }`
+## Property: `public System.Nullable<T> LengthJiffies { get; set; }`

-Gets and sets the delay before displaying the next frame in the animated cursor, in "jiffies" (1/60 of a second).
+Gets and sets the delay before displaying the next frame in the animated cursor, in "jiffies" (1/60 of a second), or `null` to use the animated cursor file's [`AnimatedCursorFile.DisplayRateJiffies`](#property-public-systemint32-displayratejiffies--get-set-) value.

 ### Exceptions

 ##### [`ArgumentOutOfRangeException`](https://msdn.microsoft.com/en-us/library/system.argumentoutofrangeexception.aspx)
-In a set operation, the specified value is less than 0.
+In a set operation, the specified value is not `null` and is less than 0.

 --------------------------------------------------
 ## Field: `public static readonly System.Windows.DependencyProperty LengthProperty`

-Dependency property for the [`AnimatedCursorFrame.Length`](#property-public-systemtimespan-length--get-set-) property.
+Dependency property for the [`AnimatedCursorFrame.LengthTime`](#property-public-systemnullablet-lengthtime--get-set-) property.

 --------------------------------------------------
-## Property: `public System.TimeSpan Length { get; set; }`
+## Property: `public System.Nullable<T> LengthTime { get; set; }`

-Gets and sets the delay before displaying the next frame in the animated cursor.
+Gets and sets the delay before displaying the next frame in the animated cursor, or `null` to use the animated cursor file's [`AnimatedCursorFile.DisplayRateTime`](#property-public-systemtimespan-displayratetime--get-set-) property.
 Fitted to the nearest "jiffy" (1/60 of a second).

 ### Exceptions

 ##### [`ArgumentOutOfRangeException`](https://msdn.microsoft.com/en-us/library/system.argumentoutofrangeexception.aspx)
-In a set operation, the specified value is less than [`TimeSpan.Zero`](https://msdn.microsoft.com/en-us/library/system.timespan.zero.aspx), or represents a number of [`AnimatedCursorFrame.Jiffies`](#property-public-systemint32-jiffies--get-set-) greater than [`Int32.MaxValue`](https://msdn.microsoft.com/en-us/library/system.int32.maxvalue.aspx).
+In a set operation, the specified value is not `null`, and is less than [`TimeSpan.Zero`](https://msdn.microsoft.com/en-us/library/system.timespan.zero.aspx) or represents a number of [`AnimatedCursorFrame.LengthJiffies`](#property-public-systemnullablet-lengthjiffies--get-set-) greater than [`Int32.MaxValue`](https://msdn.microsoft.com/en-us/library/system.int32.maxvalue.aspx).